What Is AMD FidelityFX Super Resolution (FSR)?

 Even more fascinating is that, as FSR improves over the years, the in-game implementation might become much simpler for game developers.

-In fact, the implementation process is already quite simple.
+In fact, the implementation process is already quite straightforward.
 There are some reports that a developer was able to add FSR into their game in just a few hours.

 Recently, AMD released the source code for their FSR technology, opening up many possibilities.
 Believe it or not, modders already use this source code to add FSR 2.0 to games that have DLSS, but don’t support FSR.

-Currently, such mods are available for numerous games including Red Dead Redemption 2, Dying Light 2 Stay Human, Guardians of the Galaxy, Cyberpunk 2077, Metro Exodus, and more.
+Currently, such mods are available for countless games including Red Dead Redemption 2, Dying Light 2 Stay Human, Guardians of the Galaxy, Cyberpunk 2077, Metro Exodus, and more.

-Either way, various major studios/games already have FSR 2.0 and will continue updating it for enhanced performance and visual quality.
+Either way, multiple major studios/games already have FSR 2.0 and will continue updating it for enhanced performance and visual quality.

-Collection of several well-known games that endorse FSR:
+Compilation of several famous games that support FSR:

 You can check out all supported games on AMD’s official website.